numpattern/numpattern.github.io/_posts/2020-04-19-Preliminary-Analysis.md

 ## Analyzing Tabular Data

-what do we understand by tabular data?
-It means that our data is arranged in In this post we will use the information that we extracted from the **Getting Disclosed GeoInfo** post.
+What do we understand by tabular data?
+It means that our data is arranged in rows and columns.
+Pandas Dataframe is a good package to aim this goal as it is designed to handle data which is arranged in a set of labeled columns and numbered by row indexes.
+In this post we will use the information that we extracted from the **Getting Disclosed GeoInfo** post.
 We will proceed to analyze different sorts of data.
 In the first example we take the Gold Assay from the Access Database that came from Victoria-Australia.

 ```python
 df_quantVal = df['quantVal'].astype('float64')